The Flipped Classroom for Improved Learning: Pros and Cons

 The Future for Flipped Classrooms

-The interest in flipped learning is growing.
-It's an educational model that involves a change for both students and teachers but could offer important benefits.
+The flipped classroom is an educational model that involves a change for both students and teachers but could offer important benefits.
 I suspect that we'll be hearing a lot more about the topic in the near future.

 © 2013 Linda Crampton